mapyourown/OracleSwap/securityconsiderations.md

 This attack uses the fact that some contracts use this.balance to represent the amount of ether that shoud be in the contract.
 As selfdestruct () forces a contract to accept ETH, one can cause this condition not to hold, which can freeze funds OracleSwap does not reference this.balance.

-### DelegateCall.
+### DelegateCall

 In the second Parity Multisig Wallet attack ($150M) uninitialized libraries were accessed via a DelegateCall function, allowing the hacker to become the owner of a contract library.
 The hacker then called the kill() function, which froze the contract and all the ETH contained in it.
-OracleSwap does not use DelegateCall(), and the only external library it uses is Zepplin’s well-audited safemath.
+OracleSwap does not use DelegateCall(), and the only external library it uses is OpenZepplin’s well-audited SafeMath.

 ### Fallback functions